DiogoCorreia03/Projeto_PO/README.md

 # [DiogoCorreia03/Projeto_PO](https://github.com/DiogoCorreia03/Projeto_PO)

-## Object Oriented Programming project.
+## Object Oriented Programming Project.

 Folder pt/tecnico/uilib was given as base code with functions to help on the development.